 Second, this story will be updated bi-weekly and the structure of the story will be built like a show-season.
 What that means is that every two chapters will serve as a singular 'episode', otherwise I would have to update every three weeks or so, and that just wont do.

 Third, to the great fans of Gravity Falls, like me :), I want to establish a 'canon' policy.
 The actual series is still going strong, and the end is no where in sight.
-So, I intend to make this story as canon as much as I possibly can, but I can only correct predict so much.
+So, I intend to make this story as canon as much as I possibly can, but I can only correctly predict so much.
 So, there will be a lot of deliberate ambiguity and vagueness towards the end of the pine-twins first stay at Gravity Falls, and that is intentional.

 And Finally, for those of you wondering about the angst (especially if you know me) they're teens, for Pete's sake.
 Angst will rear its head a bit in the beginning of this series, but I promise you once the story settles down to rest at Gravity Falls, we'll get that quirky and wonderful story vibe that Alex Hirsch has worked very hard to create.
+That is, until later later.
+Then, WOAH, buckle up, kiddies.

 So, see you guys in two weeks for the first half of episode one, 'Summer, Idle No More', or if you are subscribed to me, check in this Friday for HSWC!